exaring/matroschka-prober/docs/config.md

 <div class="dt">

 Range of IP addresses used as a source for the package.
 Useful to add some variance in the parameters used to hash the packets in ECMP scenarios
+The maximum allowed range is 2^16 addresses (/16 mask in IPv4 and /112 mask in IPv6)
+For IPv6, all ip addresses specified here *must* be also configured in the system.

 </div>